Topic Bias in Emotion Classification: Introduction

 Emotion analysis is typically formulated as the task of emotion classification, i.e., assigning emotions to textual units such as news headlines, social media or blog posts.
 Emotion classification is applied across various domains, ranging from political debates \citep{mohammad2014} to dialogs \citep{li2017} and literary texts \citep{mohammad2011}, and enable further use cases such as analyzing emotions of social media users (e.g., in response to the COVID-19 pandemic, \citealp{zhan-etal-2022-feel}), identifying abusive language using emotional cues \citep{safi-samghabadi-etal-2020} or developing empathetic dialog agents, e.g., for emotional support \citep{liu-etal-2021}.

 Emotions are thereby modeled as either discrete classes of basic emotions \cite{ekman1992,plutchik2001}, within the vector space of valence and arousal \citep{russell1980}, or as the result of the emoter's cognitive appraisal of the stimulus event \cite{scherer2005,smith1990}.
-Independent of which emotion theory is adopted, it is common to collect data sets by searching for topics of interest, for instance with hashtags on social media \citep[i.a.]{Schuff2017} or by using specific subfora \citep{Stranisci2022} to cover a variety of labels instead of generally overrepresented emotions.
+Independent of which emotion theory is adopted, emotion data sets are commonly collected by searching for topics of interest, for instance with hashtags on social media \citep[i.a.]{Schuff2017} or by using specific subfora \citep{Stranisci2022}, in order to cover a variety of emotion labels instead of generally overrepresented ones.
 Another common approach is to ask study participants to report emotional episodes for a given emotion \citep[i.a.]{troiano-etal2023,Troiano2019,scherer-wallbott1994}.
 In that case, subjects are more likely to report important, long enduring, high-impact events than less relevant ones.
 Cases in which large corpora are uniformly sampled for annotation are comparably rare \citep[i.a.]{Alm2005}.

 We hypothesize that these established sampling procedures are harmful.
 They lead to topics overrepresented for specific emotions which allows the model to rely on spurious signals instead of actual emotion expressions.
 As an example, in \emph{``I enjoyed my birthday party.''} a model might learn to associate the topic of ``party'' with \joy, instead of inferring the emotion from the text (here, the verb).
 That might then lead to wrong predictions for texts such as \emph{``I did not like my party.''}.
 We assume that this is also a reason for poor cross-corpus generalization of emotion classification \citep[cf.][]{Bostan2018}.